py-why/dowhy/docs/source/user_guide/causal_tasks/root_causing_and_explaining/icc.rst

 By quantifying intrinsic causal influence, we answer the question:

-    **How strong is the causal influence of a source node to a target node that is not inherited from the parents of the source node?**
+    **How strong is the causal influence of an upstream node to a target node that is not inherited from the parents of the upstream node?**

 Naturally, descendants will have a zero intrinsic causal influence on the target node.
 This method is based on the paper: